 How to increase your mobility?

 Ankles: The ankles play a key role in your ability to get into the correct golf posture and consistency with striking the ball.
 Poor ankle mobility (specifically dorsiflexion), leads to a faulty set up posture, swing pattern and loss of balance during the swing.

 How to improve mobility in the ankles: Use a golf club and stand in a split stance where the back leg is stretched out.
 Keeping the back foot as flat as possible, bend the back knee until you feel a stretch in your lower calf.
 Ensure you keep the weight on the back leg and heel firmly placed on the ground.
 Hold this for 5 to 10 seconds and repeat for 10 reps.

-Hips – Having the ability to rotate fully through the hips (internally and externally) has been shown to produce a more effective swing, which produces more power and speed.
+Hips: The mobility of the hip swing is considered one of the defining features that set apart lower and higher handicappers.
+Having the ability to rotate fully through the hips (internally and externally) has been shown to produce a more effective swing, which produces more power and speed.
 Lack of hip rotation has also been strongly linked with lower back compensations and golf related lower back pain.

-Neck – During your backswing you will need a certain amount of neck rotation.
+Neck – During your backswing, you will need a certain amount of neck rotation.
 If your neck mobility is restricted, you will have a faulty swing pattern with a limited backswing.

-If you want to know if you’re restricted in any particular body part, try doing the overhead squat test, which is a great way to look at shoulder, thoracic spine, hip and ankle mobility.
+If you want to know if you’re restricted in any particular body part, try doing the overhead squat test, which is a great way to look at the shoulder, thoracic spine, hip and ankle mobility.